vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 # Historical Connections Between Logic and Artificial Intelligence

-The relationship between logic and AI is cumulative rather than cyclical.
-Logic first contributed formal languages and inference rules; later it offered specification and verification techniques; today it reappears inside hybrid pipelines as a means of articulating constraints, auditing behaviour, and structuring knowledge alongside learned representations.
+Logic and AI are tightly intertwined.
+Logic first contributed formal languages and inference rules; later it offered specification and verification techniques; now it reappears inside hybrid pipelines as a means of articulating constraints, auditing behaviour, and structuring knowledge alongside learned representations.
 The following sections give a scaffolded tour: foundational formalisms, deployment-era expert systems, their evolution into data‑driven medical AI, and the contemporary reintegration under hybrid paradigms.

 ## Early Roots: Logic and Reasoning
 Early logical systems supplied the abstraction machinery (symbols, quantifiers, proof procedures) that made computational reasoning thinkable.
 They also delineated limits—through incompleteness and undecidability—that still inform feasibility assessments for automated inference.
 The timeline below highlights inflection points and how each widened the design space for machine reasoning.